-“Technology is at it’s best when it does not simply replace an old tool, but transforms the way we approach teaching and learning,” says Roshan, “Rather than replacing the overhead projector with powerpoint, we need to leverage technology to create a truly engaging classroom.”
+“Technology is at its best when it does not simply replace an old tool, but transforms the way we approach teaching and learning,” says Roshan, “We need to leverage technology to create a truly engaging classroom.”
 When you take a step back to see what is now possible that simply was not before, she explains, technology can enable teachers to bring their craft to the next level by changing the way classroom time is used and making it possible to delve into a new level of individualization.
 “If we empower students with the resources they need and coach them through the process of using these tools, then students can take ownership for their learning.
 And that’s where the magic happens!” she continues.

 Roshan works to facilitate this magic with the help of carefully chosen tech tools including Pear Deck, Flipgrid, and Edpuzzle.
 The tools allow teachers to see how students are absorbing material, what they’re reviewing, what they’re questioning, and hear what they’ve got cold and what is still shaky.
 Teachers can get to know how each of their students thinks and learns.
 So at Bullis, teachers use educational technology (edtech) to reach that next level by asking, “How can I provide students the resources…to discover the material on their own?”
 Roshan says.
 “It’s a way to provide individualized education, but less in-your-face differentiation.”